AniGEA/belly-button-challenge/README.md

     + View the number of bacterial cultures per sample.

 <img width="663" alt="Screenshot 2024-07-22 at 23 50 45" src="https://github.com/user-attachments/assets/ff393a89-edd6-4f53-a7c3-de243cb95527">

-For more details on the study, visit [Belly Button Biodiversity](https://robdunnlab.com/projects/belly-button-biodiversity/).
-The interactive dashboard provides a platform to explore this dataset by selecting a test subject ID to view their demographic information, the top 10 bacterial cultures found, and the abundance of bacteria cultures per sample.

 ---------------
 **Belly Button Biodiversity Dashboard**